Updated on July 16, 2020

 Michigan is now estimated to become one of the most robust online gambling and sports betting markets in the U.S. because of the way the bills were written.
 Getting to this point was not easy and took about two years to come into fruition.

 Even so, sports betting in Michigan is still in its initial stages.
-While retail sportsbooks in Detroit, Michigan have opened to the public, many more tribal owned casinos are going to join into the fold in the near future as well.
+While retail sportsbooks in Detroit have opened to the public as well as a few tribal venues, many more tribal-owned casinos are going to join into the fold in the near future as well.

-Online sportsbooks in Michigan won’t launch until 2021 according to regulators, but it’s worth exploring how the state got this far and how it became the 20th state to legalize sports wagering.
+Online sportsbooks in Michigan won’t launch until October 2020 at best according to regulators, but it’s worth exploring how the state got this far and how it became the 20th state to legalize sports wagering.

 Michigan Sports Betting Timeline